 Geology is the study of the solid Earth.
 Its aim is to understand the structures and processes that compose and change the Earth and other planets.
 Its main focus is on rocks and their composition, but modern geology interacts actively with hydrology, the study of water, and atmospheric science, as these are necessary complements for understanding the complex histories and futures of planetary surfaces and cores.
 As such, it involves the use of a range of investigative techniques, such as field work, chemical analysis, physical experiments, and mathematical modeling.
 Geology is essential for understanding the history of the earth, but also for understanding its future, as it gives us an understanding of natural hazards such as earthquakes and tsunamis, of our water resources and their development, and of climate change.

 The core topics introduce the field of geology and give students the skills and understanding to choose and pursue their interests in the specialized topics.
-The Director of Studies will make adaptations based on student ability and schedule.
 On completing the core, students will be able to independently read the historical and academic literature.
 The core topics are:

 Specializations should be discussed with the Director of Studies.
 On completing specializations, students will be able to independently read advanced literature and conduct a final project in that topic.
 Some suggested specializations are: